 Home to the renowned Crewe Tea, the magnificent Crewe Hall was once the seat of the Earl of Crewe and is owned by the Queen as part of the estate of the Duchy of Lancaster.
 Afternoon tea is served in the opulent Sheridan Lounge featuring a wonderfully ornate, carved oak screen.
 You may need to consider booking ahead, however, particularly during the popular summer months.

-Enjoying a wonderfully privileged setting, this award-winning hotel sits perched on the banks of the River Thames and overlooks the delightful Marlow weir.
-Enjoy a traditional full afternoon tea, cream tea or even celebration tea (with a glass of bubbly) in the two AA Rosette Bowaters Restaurant.
-Why not make it a quintessentially-English experience by taking to the water for a spot of boating afterwards?
+Enjoying a wonderful setting, this award-winning hotel sits perched on the banks of the River Thames and overlooks the delightful Marlow weir.
+Choose from a traditional full afternoon tea, cream tea or even celebration tea (with a glass of bubbly).

 John Wood's masterpiece of fine Georgian architecture provides the setting for this elegant five star hotel in the centre of the world famous Royal Crescent in Bath.
 Sample the Georgian high-life by taking tea amongst the lush gardens or in any one of the cosy lounges throughout.
 For an extra slice of upper-crust elegance, book a table at the opulent Dower House Restaurant.

 Afternoon tea at The Ritz is an institution.
 The luxurious grandeur that pervades this great British icon draws visitors from all over the world.
 Members of the Tea Council’s prestigious Tea Guild, afternoon tea here is an experience in every sense of the word.
 Served in the magnificent Palm Court, a wonderful choice of teas and mouth-watering menu make for a memorable event.
 Such popularity comes at a price, and visitors are advised to book at least 12 weeks in advance.